Ukraine’s Zelensky fires top security chief and prosecutor - The Boston Globe

 Advertisement

-He dismissed Prosecutor General Iryna Venediktova, and replaced her with her deputy Oleksiy Symonenko.

-He also dismissed Ivan Bakanov, a childhood friend and former business partner who headed Ukraine’s security service, the SBU.
-Bakanov had come under growing criticism recently over security breaches; Politico cited several unidentified Ukrainian and Western sources last month saying Zelenskyy was looking to replace him.
+Zelensky dismissed Ivan Bakanov, a childhood friend and former business partner whom he had appointed to head the SBU.
+Bakanov had come under growing criticism over security breaches since the war began; Politico last month cited several unidentified Ukrainian and Western sources as saying Zelensky was looking to replace him.

+He also dismissed Prosecutor General Iryna Venediktova, and replaced her with her deputy Oleksiy Symonenko.
+Venediktova has helped war crimes investigations.

-Meanwhile, Russian missiles hit industrial facilities earlier Sunday at Mykolaiv, a strategic city in southern Ukraine.
+Meanwhile, Russian missiles hit industrial facilities earlier Sunday at Mykolaiv, a key shipbuilding center in southern Ukraine.
 Mayor Oleksandr Senkevych said the missiles struck an industrial and infrastructure facility.
-Mykolaiv is a key shipbuilding center along the Southern Bug river and has faced regular Russian missile strikes in recent weeks as the Russians have sought to soften Ukrainian defenses.
+Mykolaiv has faced regular Russian missile strikes in recent weeks as the Russians have sought to soften Ukrainian defenses.

 The Russian military has declared a goal to cut off Ukraine's entire Black Sea coast all the way to the Romanian border.
 If successful, such an effort would deal a crushing blow to the Ukrainian economy and trade, and allow Moscow to secure a land bridge to Moldova's separatist region of Transnistria, which hosts a Russian military base.

-Early in the campaign, Ukrainian forces fended off Russian attempts to capture Mykolaiv, which sits near the Black Sea coast between Russia-occupied Crimea and the main Ukrainian port of Odesa.
-Since then, Russian troops have halted their attempts to advance in the city but have continued to pummel both Mykolaiv and Odesa with regular missile strikes.
+Early in the campaign, Ukrainian forces fended off Russian attempts to capture Mykolaiv, which sits near the Black Sea coast between Russia-occupied Crimea and the main Ukrainian port of Odessa.
+Since then, Russian troops have halted their attempts to advance in the city but have continued to pummel both Mykolaiv and Odessa with regular missile strikes.

 Advertisement

-Russian Defense Ministry spokesman Lt.
-Gen. Igor Konashenkov said Sunday that Russian missiles destroyed a depot for anti-ship Harpoon missiles delivered to Ukraine by NATO allies, a claim that couldn't be independently confirmed.
+Russian Defense Ministry spokesman Lieutenant General Igor Konashenkov said Sunday that Russian missiles destroyed a depot for antiship Harpoon missiles delivered to Ukraine by NATO allies, a claim that couldn’t be independently confirmed.

 The Russians, fearing a Ukrainian counteroffensive, also sought to reinforce their positions in the Kherson region near Crimea and in part of the northern Zaporizhzhia region that they seized in the opening stage of the war.

-The British Defense Ministry said Sunday that Russia is moving troops and equipment between Kherson, Mariupol and Zaporizhzhia, and increasing security measures around Melitopol.

-“Given the pressures on Russian manpower, the reinforcement of the south whilst the fight for the Donbas continues indicates the seriousness with which Russian commanders view the threat,” it said.
+“Given the pressures on Russian manpower, the reinforcement of the south whilst the fight for the Donbas continues indicates the seriousness with which Russian commanders view the threat,” the British Defense Ministry said Sunday.

 For now, the Russian military has focused on trying to take control of Ukraine's eastern industrial heartland of the Donbas, where the most capable and well-equipped Ukrainian forces are located.